-Here you will find information about our MA specialization, the list of our MA and Doctoral Students with their MA theses and PhD dissertation projects, along with information about application to the MA program.
+Here you will find information about our MA specialization, the list of our MA and Doctoral Students with their MA theses and PhD dissertation projects, along with application information.

 Whether you are a current or prospective student, one of our alumni, or an interested visitor, we invite you to visit our website.
 We appreciate your curiosity and interest.
-And if you are into social networking, you are wellcome to join us at Facebook.
+And if you are into social networking, you are welcome to join us at Facebook.

 Convener of the Programme

 Here you will find the names of our current MA students with their research title:

 - Muhel Tamara: Engendering the unreliable narrator in E. A. Poe’s short stories

 - Erdélyi Csilla: Contemporary Pop Culture from Gender Perspective

 - Maretha Sulistya: Masculinity and the Popular Music Scene

 - Jelena Milosavljević: Language and Desire: The Status of English for Japanese Women

 - Fehér Márta: Gender, Sexuality and Disloyalty in Intimate Relationships